lukazmm/epoch/README.md

 - `scripts` - Scripts used by CMAKE and for analysis

 ## Prerequisites
-The following pacakges should be downloaded and accessible on the path to successfully compile `epoch`.
+The following pacakges should be installed and accessible on the path to successfully compile `epoch`.

 - `git`
 - `cmake`